Bridging Warehouse-Office Gap

 Sometimes it’s as if one doesn’t exist to the other.
-As one customer told us, “it’s like we have two companies here, and one doesn’t know what the other is up to.”
+As one of our customers told us, “it’s like we have two companies here, and one doesn’t know what the other is up to.”

-But when you’re trying to improve your operation, or even to operate well, it’s impossible to separate the two functions.
+But when you’re trying to operate better, it’s impossible to separate the two functions.
 Decisions can be made in one area that can impact the other severely, so communication and cooperation are vital.
 Too bad it doesn’t always work that way.
 How can you improve it?

 Some ways to bridge the “warehouse door” gap

-Meetings representation: If you’re an order fulfillment operation, the operations manager should be involved with customer service and sales meetings, end of period financial meetings, and other front office functions.
+If you’re an order fulfillment operation, the operations manager should be involved with customer service and sales meetings, end-of-period financial meetings, and other front-office functions.
 Decisions that impact the warehouse can be influenced positively this way.
 Ideas that impact one side or the other should be considered by both sides.

-A day (or even an afternoon) picking orders or unloading trucks can be an eye-opener that helps a college educated inventory manager understand that decisions have impact outside his or her computer screen; a sales or inventory transaction has many steps to make it work, and inefficiency that can be blamed on the warehouse staff can originate in the office.
+A day (or even an afternoon) picking orders or unloading trucks can be an eye-opener that helps a college-educated inventory or order-entry manager understand that decisions have an impact outside her computer screen; a sales or inventory transaction has many steps to make it work, and inefficiency that can be blamed on the warehouse staff can originate in the office.
 Conversely, warehouse personnel who understand the demands of order entry, inventory tracking, and dealing with customer service can get insight into their issues with warehouse operations.